Osage's Tiny Sandford becomes a star

 Dentist

-One of Tiny’s distinguishing characteristics was his poor dental hygiene.
-Tiny was afraid of dentists and doctors.
+One of Sandford’s distinguishing characteristics was his poor dental hygiene.
+Sandford was afraid of dentists and doctors.
 Because of this, he had a speech impediment that prevented him from starring in more prominent speaking roles.

-In the movie “Way out West,” Tiny was supposed to play the sheriff, but it did not work out, and another actor was cast in his place.
+In the movie “Way out West,” Sandford was supposed to play the sheriff, but it did not work out, and another actor was cast in his place.

 “He couldn’t really do dialogue because he was kind of unintelligible because of his missing teeth,” Tolzmann said.
 “In a lot of Laurel and Hardy movies he doesn’t make a sound.
 He’s just a mute character, but he’s a prominent character.”

 One of Tolzmann’s favorite Laurel and Hardy films is “Busy Bodies.”
-The title pair work in a saw mill where Tiny is supervisor, and at the end of the movie, their Model T Ford is cut in half by a giant band saw.
+The titular pair work in a saw mill where Sandford is supervisor, and at the end of the movie, their Model-T Ford is cut in half by a giant band saw.

-In one scene, Tiny points to a No Smoking sign and orders a worker to put out a cigar, before using his girth to pick him up by his neck and the seat of his pants.
+In one scene, Sandford points to a "no smoking" sign and orders a worker to put out a cigar, before using his girth to pick him up by his neck and the seat of his pants.

 Later, he gets drenched in shellac in another scene of physical comedy.